Category Archives: Health

 Once, she looked up at me and said, “Are you OK, Dad?”
 For those couple seconds it seemed like she was back with us, but then she drifted away again.

 She wanted both of us equally.
-It had been a running joke around our house, based in reality, that Callie preferred me to hold her.
+It had always been a running joke around our house that Callie preferred me to hold her.
 Lots of times, when she needed something, we’d ask whether she wanted Mom or Dad.

 But on these days she wanted us both, and neither of us wanted to give up our turn too soon.